LEFT OR RIGHT: Which Fence Side Is My Responsibility?

 Well, you’ve stopped by here just in time.
 Our new post will clarify what exactly the UK garden fence law says about property boundaries and regulations when it comes to replacing, installing and maintaining your boundary fence.
 We’ll also focus on how to determine which fence side is yours – left or right – and explore the different ways you can use to find out.
 And finally, you’ll learn about what to do to avoid an unnecessary fallout with your neighbour over your shared fenceline border.

 Most likely, due to the precedent-based legal system in the UK, there isn’t a strict law regarding the boundary between two properties, be it a fence or a hedge, in terms of whose responsibility it is to install, repair or maintain it.
-Also, there’s no set rule about whether you own the fence on the right or on the left hand side of your house.
+Also, there’s no set rule about whether you own the fence on the right or on the left-hand side of your house.
 You may be able to get this information from the conveyance deed, where there could be an already established boundary agreement regarding which fence side you are responsible for.

 Interestingly, disputes between neighbours over the height of their common fence occur even when no garden fence law has been breached.
 This might happen because your neighbour has erected a fence that is too low, as he/she wants to gain more light exposure for their garden space.
 You, however, wish to have the feature higher to protect your privacy.
 Then, you’ll have a couple of options.
 You can come to a mutual agreement – say, you get the neighbour’s permission to install a trellis on top and within the legal regulations.
-Or you can decide to exercise your rights, either way, and install your own fence of the desired height (on your own property), right next to the fence, installed some time previously by your neighbour.
+Or you can decide to exercise your rights, either way and install your own fence of the desired height (on your own property), right next to the fence, installed some time previously by your neighbour.

-However, there are many other scenarios, outside the above mentioned examples, when it comes to replacing or maintaining an existent shared boundary fence.
+However, there are many other scenarios, outside the above-mentioned examples, when it comes to replacing or maintaining an existent shared boundary fence.
 And if you know from the start which side fence belongs to you, you can save yourself a lot of hassle and avoid unpleasant arguments with your neighbours.

 So, let’s go back to the property deed and what you can learn from it.
 The legal document may explicitly state which homeowner is responsible for a said boundary fence – the left one or the right one.
 If there’s no such written arrangement, you can refer to the Land Registry plan and look for the symbol ‘T’.
 More often than not, the Title plan will indicate with the letter ‘T’ (pointing inwards and placed next to the border fence) that you have to maintain and repair that garden boundary feature.
-Whether all property owners on the same street are responsible for their left side fences or for those, positioned on the right hand side, will depend on the existing land use and development plans.
+Whether all property owners on the same street are responsible for their left side fences or for those, positioned on the right-hand side, will depend on the existing land use and development plans.

 Sometimes, the title deed says nothing about the boundary between two detached properties, with regards to which owner should install, replace or repair the fence, or who is responsible for cutting the boundary hedge, for instance.
 The issue becomes even more complicated if the properties have not been registered with the Land Registry, a possibility that still exists in the UK, despite the latest Land Registration Act 2002.
 In such cases, you can simply sign a new agreement with the proprietor of the neighbouring property and settle future disputes before they even occur.
 Or you can ask about, informally, and approach local businesses, the Post Office or other property owners in the area or on your street who have resided there longer than you and might have a better idea about established agreements.

-Considering that a joint statement from the Land Registry and Ordnance Survey states that a title plan shows only the general position of land boundaries, you’ll most probably find that the exact position of the legal boundaries are rarely shown on the Title plans, registered with the Land Registry.
+Considering that a joint statement from the Land Registry and Ordnance Survey states that a title plan shows only the general position of land boundaries, you’ll most probably find that the exact position of the legal boundaries is rarely shown on the Title plans, registered with the Land Registry.